mianaz/qpcr_tool/README.md

 ## Acknowledgments

-This tool implements standard qPCR analysis methods following MIQE guidelines for quantitative PCR experiments.
-Statistical methods are based on established protocols for relative gene expression analysis.
-Many thanks to @Emberwhirl for pointing out statistical issues in previous versions and suggestions for new features.
+09/05/2025 - Many thanks to @Emberwhirl for pointing out statistical issues in previous versions and suggestions for new features.
->>>>>>> d3966ff (Major UI/UX improvements and feature enhancements for v1.0.0)